Translations of Ulysses: Overview

-Ulysses was translated into at least 43 languages.
+Ulysses has been translated into at least 45 languages.
 Several languages have more than one translation, for example Italian has nine, while Portuguese has six.
 In some countries, translations by already well-known writers and poets became known as "classic" and gained cult-like status (see German, French, Swedish, Hungarian, Finnish); in some, sparked discussions about Joyce or the translation (see Russian and Dutch); while in some countries translations were met with indifference (see Armenian, Latvian, and Belarusian); in some, translations were heavily advertised and became a cultural event (see second Swedish).
 Some translators did the work because of the love to Ulysses (see Danish), while for some it was a political statement about the merits of their "minor" languages (see Kurdish, Basque, Irish, Belarusian, Galician).

 Translations can be unevenly divided into "early", that were done during Joyce's life (first translations into German, French, Japanese, and Czech), and "late", which benefited from amassed critical materials about the book, and often were translated from the revised editions (see Icelandic and Chinese).
 In several countries the publication of translation was almost impossible because of censorship: translators were arrested and executed (see Russian), the book itself was censored by omitting multiple scenes (see early Japanese, Romanian), was published abroad (see Latvian, Belarusian, Kurdish, second Arabic, Persian), or was not published before the regime's change (see Russian, Ukrainian).
 Multiple translators worked from exile (see Kurdish, second Arabic, Persian).
 In case of retranslations, younger translators often harshly criticized their predecessors (see Hungarian, Dutch, Brazilian Portuguese).
 Multiple translators were amateurs with no prior experience in translation or literature (see Spanish, Russian, Belarusian, Greek, Italian), though some were done by already famous writers or poets (see Czech, first Finnish, second German, Japanese, second Hungarian, Armenian).
 Some translations were done by teams (see French, Japanese, Flemish Dutch, Galician, the latest Brazilian Portuguese).
 Very few women translated the book (see Bulgarian, Macedonian, second Brazilian Portuguese).
 Some translations were done in just half a year (see Catalan, Finnish), while some translators worked on it for years (the longest one was Danish, that took it translator 18 years; the same translator then continued to work on the retranslation).